pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * If you and your spouse have disagreements about child rearing, what methods do you use?
 * Do you believe children should be seen and not heard?
 Why or why not?
 * If the doctors detected that your unborn child had a severe birth defect and they could easily abort it, would you still have the baby?
-* Do you think parents should provide cars for their teenagers if they are financial y able?
-Would you al ow your teenager to buy his or her own car if he or she had the funds?
+* Do you think parents should provide cars for their teenagers if they are financially able?
+Would you allow your teenager to buy his or her own car if he or she had the funds?

 # Childhood Memories